cshenry/cookiecutter-henrylab/{{cookiecutter.project_name}}/{% if cookiecutter.use_notebooks == "true" %}notebooks{% endif %}/vibe.md

 # Vibe - Exploratory Prompts

-*Use this template to capture ideas, hypotheses, and experimental plans before diving into code.*
+_Use this template to capture ideas, hypotheses, and experimental plans before diving into code._

 ## Project Context

 **Date**:
 **Project**: {{cookiecutter.friendly_name}}
 **Research Question**:

 ## Current Understanding

-*What do we know so far?*
+_What do we know so far?_

 ## Hypotheses

-*What do we think might be true?*
+_What do we think might be true?_

 1.
 2.
 3.

 ## Experiments to Try

-*What experiments could test our hypotheses?*
+_What experiments could test our hypotheses?_

 - [ ]
 - [ ]
 - [ ]

 ## Data Needs

-*What data do we need to answer our questions?*
+_What data do we need to answer our questions?_

 ## Expected Outcomes

-*What would we expect to see if our hypotheses are correct?*
+_What would we expect to see if our hypotheses are correct?_

 ## Success Criteria

-*How will we know if we've made progress?*
+_How will we know if we've made progress?_

 ## Next Steps

-*What are the immediate next actions?*
+_What are the immediate next actions?_

 1.
 2.
 3.

 ## Notes & Observations

-*Capture any additional thoughts, observations, or insights*
+_Capture any additional thoughts, observations, or insights_

 ---

-*This template helps organize thinking before jumping into analysis.
-Copy this file for each new research direction or experiment.*
+_This template helps organize thinking before jumping into analysis.
+Copy this file for each new research direction or experiment._